mtth/kit/README.rst

 **Preface** There exists a Flask_ API extension (Flask-Restless_) that shares a similar purpose at first glance.
 However this extension was built with the goal to provide:

-  * *faster queries*: the 'jsonification' of model entities is heavily optimized for large queries
+  * *Faster queries*: the 'jsonification' of model entities is heavily optimized for large queries.
-  * *more flexibility*: API responses are not restricted to returning model columns but also return properties
+  * *More flexibility*: API responses are not restricted to returning model columns but also return properties.
-  * *convenient access to nested models*: queries can go arbitrarily deep within nested models (the extension takes care of not repeating information) this is especially useful with a client-side library such as Backbone-Relational_.
+  * *Convenient access to nested models*: queries can go arbitrarily deep within nested models (the extension takes care of not repeating information).
+    This is especially useful with a client-side library such as Backbone-Relational_.
-  * *more endpoints*: each one-to-many relation has its own model specific endpoint
+  * *More endpoints*: each one-to-many relation has its own model specific endpoint.
-  * *support for models with composite primary keys*
+  * *Support for models with composite primary keys*

+Nevertheless this extension is much younger and currently lacks several great features offered by Flask-Restless_ (such as arbitrary queries and function evaluation).

 How to use::